 Despite an avalanche of complaints from passengers seeking refunds that started when the pandemic first upended travel, only one U.S. airline (Frontier) has been fined or penalized for denying customers their money back, the one true right we have.
 Air Canada – which resisted giving out those refunds for more than a year – was also penalized … but a proposed $25.5 million fine was watered down to just a $2 million penalty after the department struck an agreement with the airline.

 Airlines will fight this.
 They’ve done the best they can through an almost impossibly hard three years, they'll say.
 After suffering billions in losses since 2020, being forced to compensate passengers would make matters worse.

 That may all be true.
 But the additional costs to airlines to do right by passengers would pale in comparison to tens of billions of dollars in subsidies we taxpayers have given those same airlines over the last two years.

 Here's the most important part: It’s all in the airlines’ hands.
 They could be responsible and measured, selling flights with enough wiggle room to recover when things go wrong and uphold the commitments they’ve made to customers.
 If they do that, they won’t have to pay their customers a dime in additional compensation.

-But if they go too far and continue to leave their paying customers stressed and stranded, it’s time for the airlines to pay the price.
+But if they go too far or fail and continue to leave their paying customers stressed and stranded, it’s time for the airlines to be held accountable.